bloomscorp/ngx-google-tags-manager/README.md

 </head>
 ```

-Add the package to to your app.module.ts.
+Add the package to to your `app.module.ts`.

 ```typescript
 import { NgxGoogleTagsManagerModule } from 'ngx-gtag';